 - Current Employees whose Background Contains Criminal History: The Background Check and Policy Administrator in Human Resources performs an individualized assessment about how the information relates to the employee’s duties of their current position or position they have been offered.
 If the individualized assessment determines that the criminal conviction history may disqualify the employee, the employee is notified in writing and provided an opportunity to respond and provide information about the situation.
 Any response from the employee is incorporated into the final assessment and determination on whether the employee is or is not cleared for the position.

 - Employees Who Do Not Clear Their Background Check: If an employee does not clear their background check, the department is notified by Human Resources.
 The department consults with their Employee Relations Consultant.
 An employee who does not clear their background check will not necessarily result in loss of employment due to the criminal history in their background check.
 As an example, an employee who is a finalist for a promotion or different position that was designated as a critical position may have to remain in their current position, which is not a critical position.

 Subsequent Arrest and Conviction Notification Process

-- Subsequent Arrest and Conviction Procedure: The Background Check and Policy Administrator reviews LiveScan notices about subsequent arrests and convictions.
-The Background Check and Policy Administrator then performs an individualized assessment about how the information relates to the employee’s position and duties.
-Based upon the assessment, follow up with the department and employee may be undertaken.
-Employee and Labor Relations (ELR) to determine any next steps.
+- Subsequent Arrest and Conviction Procedure: The Background Check and Policy Administrator reviews LiveScan notices about subsequent arrests and convictions, performing an individualized assessment about how the information relates to the employee’s position and duties.
+Based upon the initial assessment, the Background Check and Policy Administrator may works with Employee and Labor Relations (ELR) to determine any next steps.
 Refer to the Background Checks overview page for further information.
 The department and employee may be engaged as appropriate based on ELR guidance.